- As low as $497/Night

 - Approximately 1400 square feet

-NEWLY ADDED and freshly refreshed, this condo has a fantastic ocean view from the balconies, living room, and main bedroom!
+NEWLY ADDED and newly refreshed, this condo has a fantastic ocean view from the balconies, living room, and main bedroom!
 12th FLOORING with Amazing Ocean Vistas!
 Great kitchen area for socializing and appreciating the vistas.
 Located in EXCLUSIVE/PRIVATE Arcadian I, this condo has great vistas of the ocean from the balcony.
 This condo has 2 King Beds, and can sleep up to 4.
 Located in Myrtle Beach, SC in Arcadian I, this condo has it all!
-Equipped with a full-sized refrigerator, microwave, cooktop/oven, LCD TVs, and two private bathrooms are supplied in the beachfront condo.
+Equipped with a full-sized refrigerator, microwave, cooktop/oven, LCD TVs, and two private bathrooms are included in the beachfront condo.
 Oceanside pool and private ocean balcony!
 COMPLIMENTARY WIFI!
 We hope you appreciate this condo as much as we do!

 Arcadian One is mins. away from Barefoot Landing and the Alabama Theater, as well as the Tanger Outlets, Restaurant Row and area golf courses.